 DNS translates domain names into IP addresses so your system knows where to connect.
-This guide shows you how to check which DNS server your Linux machine is using, both in the terminal and the GNOME interface, plus a quick way to query a specific DNS server.
+In this guide, you will learn exactly how to check DNS server settings in Linux across all major distributions, including Ubuntu, Debian, CentOS, and RHEL.

 How to Find the Current DNS Server in Linux

-There are two ways to view the DNS server settings in Linux.
-Let’s take a look at both of them:
+There are four common ways to view the DNS server settings in Linux:

 Method 1: Check Your DNS Server with the Terminal